cyc0rpion/DeCryptoSuite/README.md

 **DecryptoSuite : A tool for crytpography and cryptanalysis**

-DeCryptoSuite is a python based application for performing cryptographic operations.
+_DeCryptoSuite is a python based application for performing cryptographic operations._
-It is developed in python3.6 and requires no external library installation.
+_It is developed in python3.6 and requires no external library installation._

->These basic functions of decryptosuite are
+<h1>These basic functions of decryptosuite are</h1>
   1. Decoding
   1. Decryption
   1. Hashing